Peer-to-Peer File Sharing

 Another serious problem with setting up your computer as a server is that you could be opening a security hole for hackers, allowing them access to your entire computer.
 Peer-to-peer file sharing applications differ in how much security they provide.
 Be cautious.

-If you have installed a peer-to-peer file sharing application on your computer that connects to the University network and you have considered the issues presented in this advisory and now would like to remove the application, you can usually achieve this in a Microsoft Windows environment by clicking on START, SETTINGS, CONTROL PANEL and then select ADD/REMOVE PROGRAMS.
+If you have installed a peer-to-peer file sharing application on your computer that connects to the University network and you have considered the issues presented in this advisory and now would like to remove the application, you can usually achieve this in a Microsoft Windows environment by accessing Add/Remove Programs from the Windows Control Panel.

 Loyola Online Resources